Do I have a kidney stone? How to tell if it’s an emergency.

-At Urology Austin, education is a crucial part of our service to our patients.
-Making an appointment to diagnose certain conditions isn’t always advised; sometimes the emergency room is the best place to go.
+At Urology Austin, education is a crucial part of our service to patients.
+Making an appointment to diagnose certain conditions isn’t always advised, however, sometimes a kidney stone emergency exists and emergency care is the best option.

 What is a kidney stone?

-Kidney stones are a type of crystal formed by substances in urine that can cause pain, infection and even kidney damage.
-When a kidney stone forms, it may travel from the kidney down the “ureter,” the tiny tube that carries urine from the kidney to the bladder.
+Kidney stones are a type of crystal that is formed by substances in urine.
+Kidney stones can cause pain, infection and even kidney damage.
+When a kidney stone forms, it may travel from the kidney down one of the ureters – thin tubes that carry urine from the kidney to the bladder.

-The stones start small, but can grow large enough to fill the entire kidney.
-Kidney stones are very common among both men and women (children can get them, but it’s rare).
-They are especially common in southern states, like Texas with its warmer climate.
+The stones start small, but can grow large enough to fill the entire kidney if not detected early.
+Kidney stones are very common among both men and women, but children can also get them, although it is rare.
+Stones are especially common in southern states, like Texas, that have prolonged, warmer climates.

-If you are in pain and suspect that the source is a kidney stone, please read this symptom checker to decide your next step.
+If you are experiencing pain and suspect that the source may be a kidney stone, please read the symptom checker below to decide your next step.

 Do I have a kidney stone?

-Here is a list of the most common symptoms of kidney stones:
+Here is a list of common symptoms associated with kidney stones:

-- Pain in flank and back: Kidney stones can cause excruciating pain in the flank (your side between your ribs and hip) and/or your back the first time you have an episode.
-The pain can start in the upper back and then migrate to the abdomen and groin.
+- Pain in flank and back – Kidney stones can cause excruciating pain in the flank (side of the body between the ribs and hip), and/or the back – Pain can start in the upper back and then migrate to the abdomen and groin.

-Should I go to the emergency room to treat my kidney stone emergency?
+Should I go to the emergency room to treat my kidney stones?

-- Certain medical conditions that can make passing a stone potentially more dangerous, including having only one kidney, diabetes or decreased kidney function.
+- Certain medical conditions that can make passing a stone potentially more dangerous: having only one kidney, diabetes or decreased kidney function.

 What kind of treatment is available for kidney stones?

-If you don’t meet the criteria to go to the emergency room but still suspect you might have a kidney stone, please contact us to make an appointment.
-Our experienced urologists can help formulate a treatment plan that keeps you in optimal health.
+If you don’t meet the criteria to go to the emergency room, but still suspect you might have a kidney stone, please contact us to make an appointment.